Countly/countly-sdk-documentation/web/next.md

     <span class="wysiwyg-font-size-large"><strong>Device ID Priority</strong></span>
   </p>
 <p>
-  If you have accidentally used multiple methods to set a device ID for your users during your first init, Countly would fall back to the device ID priority hierarchy to assign the the correct ID for your user.
+  If you have used multiple methods to set a device ID for your users during your first init, Countly would fall back to the device ID priority hierarchy to assign the the correct ID for your user.
 This hierarchy is as follows:
 </p>